dphilla/marcotte-wasm/README.md

 ## Installation

-clone and `cargo build --release` and drop the generated binary in your /usr/bin directory.
+clone and `cargo build --release` and drop the generated binary in your /usr/bin (or, your prefered) directory.

 ## Limitations

-Many, as **this is an experimental tool**, but notably:
+Many, as **this is a work-in-progress, experimental tool**, but notably:

 - Networking Layers
 - Size Limitations